-12. 11 (SUN.): 3rd Monthly Paper Due
+\06.
+11 (Sun.): 3rd Monthly Paper Due

-In the interest of everyone's safety, students and faculty must follow these guidelines during the FALL 2022 semester.
+In the interest of everyone's safety, students and faculty must follow these guidelines during the SPRING 2023 semester.

-- 1. Wear a face mask at all times indoors.
+- 1. Now it is NOT MANDATORY to wear a face mask.
+However, you should still care about your own personal health.
 Clean your seat and desk space with disinfectant wipes before you begin class.
 Use hand sanitizer regularly, and avoid shaking hands or other forms of physical contact.
 Do not share pens, pencils or other personal items.
 Limit your use of the elevators, and use stairs to travel between floors of the building.
-Students are expected to purchase their own masks for personal use.
+Students are expected to purchase their own masks for personal use if necessary.
 Disinfectant wipes and hand sanitizer will be available in each classroom. - 2.
 Observe rules and regulations, and protocol regarding COVID-19 at all times during the class period and while in Mason's building or other public areas of the campus.
-Refer to FAQs on our MK webpage (https://masonkorea.gmu.edu/corona/faqs).
-This includes during class breaks, in small group work (in or out of class), meetings with your professors during office hours, tutoring sessions at the Academic Resource Center, socializing in common areas, or any other activities on campus. - 3.
-Make sure windows and doors remain open during the class period to promote circulation of outside air.
-Classrooms without windows have mechanical systems that vent air, but doors should be kept open at all times. - 4.
+Refer to messages and instructions from MK Office of Emergency, Health and Safety. - 3.
+Make sure windows and doors open often to promote circulation of outside air.
+Classrooms without windows have mechanical systems that vent air. - 4.
 All faculty and students must abide by these rules in the classroom.
 If you see others who are not observing the rules outside the classroom, you may report this to your instructor, student affairs or academic affairs. - 5.
 Do not enter the Mason building or come to class if you have symptoms such as fever, chills, sore throat, persistent cough, shortness of breath or other respiratory difficulties.
 If you must miss class for this reason, send an email immediately to the professor prior to the beginning of class.
-You will not be penalized for missing class for this reason, but you may be asked to provide documentation that you sought medical diagnosis or treatment.
+You will not be penalized for missing class for this reason, but you may

+- be asked to provide documentation that you sought medical diagnosis or treatment.
 You are responsible for making up any missed assignments or tests as a result of your absence. - 6.
 Students who come to class with visible signs of illness will be asked to leave the classroom immediately and seek assistance from the IGC Health Clinic.
 Faculty will report your name and symptoms to the Office of Student Affairs (mksa@gmu.edu) to confirm that you have sought medical assistance. - 7.
 Failure to comply with any of these guidelines may result in disciplinary action through the Student Code of Conduct.